LambdaInnovation/LIUtils/docs/cgui_en.md

 If you want to destroy a Widget at runtime, simply call its ```dispose()``` function.
 It will get removed the next frame.
 When the widget's position is updated, you must set ```widget.dirty=true``` so LIGui will update its position information the next frame.
 (This is because widget's absolute position is pre-calculated)

-A widget can create a copy of itself.
+A widget can **create a copy of itself**.
 While copying, it copies all the Components and Event Listeners to the new Widget, and go down the hierachy tree to **copy all the sub-widgets** of it.
 This is particularly useful if you want to build some widgets out of a certain template.
 But be warned, **avoid usage of inner class event listeners** when copying Widget, or it may cause serious issues (End up handling the wrong widget).

 ## Widget naming
 Widget and LIGui introduced a naming system, where all widgets within them have a this-container-unique id.
 If you call addWidget(widget), that name is auto generated.
 You can call ```addWidget(id, widget)``` to specify its id.